microsoft/MCW-Securing-Azure-IoT-solutions/Whiteboard design session/WDS trainer guide - Securing the IoT end to end.md

 -   Utilizing Azure Access control (IAM) mechanisms you can set the permissions to access and modify the IoT Hub resource to the proper individuals.
 -   By implementing Shared Access Policies, you can create policies that grant permission to perform actions on the IoT Hub such as Registry read, Registry write, Service connect and Device connect.
 -   Using IP Filters, you can limit the devices that can connect to your IoT hub to a set of IP Addresses.
--   Enabling Diagnostic settings to send changes to a Log Analtyics workspace will enable to you fire alerts based on management plane based activites.
+-   Enabling Diagnostic settings to send changes to a Log Analytics workspace will enable to you fire alerts based on management plane activities.

 2. How will you secure the IoT Provisioning Service?

--   Similar to an IoT Hub resource, you can utilize Azure Access Control (IAM) and a similar Shared Access Policies setup to acheive your desired permissions configuration
+-   Similar to an IoT Hub resource, you can utilize Azure Access Control (IAM) and a similar Shared Access Policies setup to achieve your desired permissions configuration
 -   You can also enable Diagnostic settings to log management plane changes

 *Device Security*